 Victims of domestic violence in a marriage may for a while believe that they have no place to go and nobody to help them get out of such a scary situation.
 The abusive spouse may physically and mentally abuse their partner, along with instilling fear of harm if they attempted to leave.
 Statistically, it may take around seven tries before an abused spouse is able to leave their perpetrator for good.

-With a trustworthy support system, legal intervention with a divorce attorney in Chandler, AZ, and planning ahead, the victim can finally part ways from their spouse and get onto the path of a happier life.
+With a trustworthy support system, legal intervention with a divorce attorney, and planning ahead, the victim can finally part ways from their spouse and get onto the path of a happier life.

 Filing a Divorce Petition